Tight Robustness Certificates and Wasserstein Distributional Attacks for Deep Neural Networks: Related Work

 \section{Related Work}

-\paragraph{Robustness Certificates} Early scalable global certificates control the Lipschitz constant by multiplying per-layer operator norms, which is fast to compute yet data-agnostic and typically loose on deep nets \citep{virmaux2018lipschitz}.
+\paragraph{Robustness certificates.} Early scalable global certificates control the Lipschitz constant by multiplying per-layer operator norms, which is fast to compute yet data-agnostic and typically loose on deep nets \citep{virmaux2018lipschitz}.
 For ReLU networks, local (activation-aware) methods exploit piecewise linearity to produce much tighter, input-conditioned certificates on individual activation regions \citep{katz2017reluplex, ehlers2017formal, weng2018towards, singh2018fast, shi2022efficiently}.
 Most relevant to exact local Lipschitzness, \citet{jordan2020exactly} showed that for a broad class of ReLU networks in general position, the local Lipschitz constant can be computed exactly by optimizing over activation patterns.

-\paragraph{Adversarial Attacks} Adversarial Attack methods seek for perturbation $x'$ formed by adding a small, human-imperceptible perturbation to a clean input $x$ that causes misclassification \citep{szegedy2014intriguing}.
+\paragraph{Adversarial attacks.} Adversarial Attack methods seek for perturbation $x'$ formed by adding a small, human-imperceptible perturbation to a clean input $x$ that causes misclassification \citep{szegedy2014intriguing}.
 The threat model specifies the attacker’s knowledge (white-box vs.\ black-box), the admissible perturbation set (e.g., $r_2$ balls with budget $\epsilon$), and the objective (e.g., worst-case loss within the ball).
-Canonical white-box methods include FGSM \citep{goodfellow2014explaining}, multi-step PGD \citep{madry2018towards}, CW \citep{carlini2017towards}, and gradient-based margin attacks such as DeepFool \citep{moosavidezfooli2016deepfool}.
+Canonical white-box methods include FGSM \citep{goodfellow2014explaining}, multistep PGD \citep{madry2018towards}, CW \citep{carlini2017towards}, and gradient-based margin attacks such as DeepFool \citep{moosavidezfooli2016deepfool}.
+In the context of distributional threats, \citet{bai2023wasserstein} introduced W-PGD which transports the empirical measure while maintaining its support size.
+This effectively restricts the attack to a point-wise one.
+Our work adopts a different perspective by expanding the support to $2N$ points, thereby exploring a larger region of the ambiguity set.
 Decision-based and score-free attacks (black-box) include Boundary Attack \citep{brendel2021decision} and Square Attack \citep{andriushchenko2020square}.
-Robust evaluation is subtle: gradient masking can inflate apparent robustness if attacks are not adapted \citep{athalye2018obfuscated}.